Chapter 1: The True Nature of Our Existence

 Were you very happy in sleep, or very unhappy?
 Even an unhappy person wakes up with happiness after sleeping.
 Even if there is a wound which is giving agonising pain, you feel a little refreshed after a good sleep.
 The joy of sleep is incomparable, as everyone knows.
 The restfulness, the blissfulness and the composure that you feel in the state of deep sleep is incomparable.
 It cannot be compared with any kind of happiness that you can think of in this world—which means to say, you can be happy without any relation with anything, if the time for it comes.
 Not only can you be happy without any relation with things, it is the greatest happiness.
 Other types of happiness are elusive; they can run away from you any day.
 There can be bereavement of causes that appear to be giving you satisfaction in life.
 But here is something which will not leave you.

-Again listen to me carefully.
-You had a consciousness in the state of deep sleep; you cannot say that there was anything else.
+Again, listen to me carefully.
+You had a consciousness in the state of deep sleep.
+You cannot say that there was anything else.
 “I have a consciousness that I slept.”
-At that time, did you have other consciousness of anything else other than the fact of having slept?
+At that time, did you have a consciousness of anything other than the fact of having slept?
 No, there was no consciousness of anything else.
 There was no consciousness of the world of space and time and objects.
 “It was only a consciousness of my having been there.
 There was no other consciousness.”
-Your consciousness of having been there means consciousness of your existence.
+Your consciousness of having been there means a consciousness of your existence.
 What was it that was there in the state of deep sleep?
-Consciousness of existence—existence which was conscious of itself.
+Consciousness of existence: existence which was conscious of itself.
 Do not allow the mind to slip away from this fact that you existed as existence which was conscious of itself, that only consciousness was existing.

 ‘Unrelated' means not having anything external to it.
 Anything that has no externality also has no relativity.
-Therefore, we call it Absolute.
-It is Absolute Existence-Consciousness-Bliss—not related consciousness, related bliss, etc. Incidentally, anything that is absolute, which is not relative, is also timeless.
-Actually, eternity was scintillating in you when you were in deep sleep, of which you are not aware.
-This fact has to be investigated further, deeper.
+Therefore, we call it absolute.
+It is absolute Existence-Consciousness-Bliss—not related consciousness, related bliss, etc. Incidentally, anything that is absolute, which is not relative, is also timeless.
+Eternity was scintillating in you when you were in deep sleep, of which you are not aware.
+This fact has to be investigated further, and deeper.
 Let us see how we can do it.